The Blood War is On

 Bright is not all that much better.
 He has a whole total of three minutes of dialogue in the film (but plenty of screen time), and it is all delivered with the intensity of a gargoyle statue.
 It is so bland and so wooden that you begin to wonder why they even bothered to cast anyone in this role in the first place.
 Nick Chunland and William Fichtner are not all that much better, but at least the majority of their acting is delivered with some sort of inclination of attempting to act.
 Sorry to say, they do not appear all that much in the film.

 The visuals might actually be the worst part of the film.
-Yes, they are vibrant, but the CGI looks very cheap and remind me of late ’90s music videos, while some of the costumes and sets are downright ridiculous-looking.
+Yes, they are vibrant, but the CGI looks very cheap and reminds me of late ’90’s music videos, while some costumes and sets are downright ridiculous-looking.
 You would be forgiven for thinking that the whole production was a made for TV movie or a cut scene from GTA, rather than something the studio expected you to go to the cinema to see.
 I dread to think how bad the film looked on the big screen.

 I have nothing good to say about this film, even the 50p I picked it up for on Blu-Ray is seeming a little steep, If ever you think about watching this film.
 Don’t